 Depending on where you live, some of the pharmacies will deliver at your doorstep.
 Some require that you to show up in person.

-The lab test costs were modest; perhaps less than a $100 (Canadian) in the first year.
-The cost of the bioidentical hormone replacement therapy doctor was also manageable: around $300 (Canadian) per year.
+The lab test costs were modest at less than a $100 (Canadian) in the first year.
+The cost of the bioidentical hormone replacement therapy doctor was also manageable at around $300 (Canadian) per year.

-I am really pleased with having pursued bioidentical hormone replacement therapy.
-The benefits have been improved strength, better sex and richer, deeper sleep.
+The benefits of bioidentical hormone replacement therapy are improved strength, better sex and richer, deeper sleep.

-It was frustrating to find a doctor who worked for me, I had some troubles dealing with compounding pharmacies, and the out-of-pocket costs for bioidentical hormone replacement therapy are high for many people.
+A bioidentical hormone replacement therapy treatment was not a straight forward process.
+My General Physician was not comfortable with them, it was frustrating to find a doctor who knew bioidentical hormone replacement therapy, I had some troubles dealing with compounding pharmacies, and the out-of-pocket costs for bioidentical hormone replacement therapy are too high for many people.

 Ultimately, the decision is yours and it has be right for you.
 I hope that this helps you with your decision.